Extended Project Qualification (EPQ) (AQA)

 • Does architecture affect human behaviour?

 The course is taken as an extension of other Level 3 qualifications (it cannot be taken instead of an A Level).
-You should allow approx. 3 hours a week in addition to your other subjects to work on your project.
+You should allow approx. 3 hours a week in addition to other subjects to work on their project.
 As such it is a considerable commitment to be carefully weighed up.

 By taking responsibility for the choice, design and decision making of an individual project (or an individual role in a group project) students: